MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/android-support-signin.md

 Xiaomi devices introduced a new permission that prevents Microsoft Defender ATP for Android app from displaying pop-up windows while running in the background.

-Xiaomi devices permission: “Display pop-up windows while running in the background.”
+Xiaomi devices permission: "Display pop-up windows while running in the background."

 ![Image of pop up setting](images/6e48e7b29daf50afddcc6c8c7d59fd64.png)